 The 2013 Tablas Creek Vineyard Grenache Blanc is Tablas Creek’s eleventh bottling of its 100% Grenache Blanc.
 The Grenache Blanc grape, a little-known but widely-planted Southern Rhone varietal, produces wines with full body, good acidity, and flavors of citrus, anise, and green apple.

 The 2013 Grenache Blanc is solid and rich on the nose, with quince, baking spices, crystallized ginger and orange marmalade, elevated by a nice citrus blossom character.
 The mouth is broad and rich, with a touch of Grenache Blanc's signature tannin providing structure on the finish.
-The flavors were rich and broad, then clean: mimosa, lemon peel and anise.
-My dad called it "bracing" and "bold" which both seemed right on to me.
+The flavors are rich and broad, then clean: mimosa, lemon peel and anise.
 Drink now and over the next few years.

 - Paso Robles